 Cynthia Nazarian Assistant Professor of French; Affiliated Faculty of the Program in Comparative Literary Studies

 Cynthia Nazarian is Assistant Professor of French and Affiliated Faculty of the Program in Comparative Literary Studies.
-She received her B.A. in Comparative Literature and Creative Writing from Columbia University and her M.A. and Ph.D. in Comparative Literature from Princeton.
-Her research explores figurations of violence in sixteenth-century French, English and Italian literature, analyzing the rhetoric of suffering and brutality that shape sovereignties of the early modern Self and State.
+She received her B.A. in Comparative Literature and Creative Writing from Columbia University, and her M.A. and Ph.D. in Comparative Literature from Princeton University.
+Her research explores figurations of violence in early modern French, English and Italian literature, analyzing the rhetoric of suffering and brutality that shape sovereignties of the early modern Self and State.

-Her first book, Love’s Wounds: Violence, Counter-sovereignty and the Politics of Poetry in Early Modern Europe is forthcoming from Cornell University Press.
-It investigates widespread metaphors of dismemberment, constraint, cannibalism, wounding, and tyranny in early modern French, English, and Italian literature.
-Through its comparative, inter-genre studies of Petrarch and five major Petrarchan poets of the sixteenth century, Love's Wounds shows how love poetry was actively transformed into a powerful tool for defining the nation and for reflecting on and shaping state authority.
-Her second book project, Violent Sympathies: Literature, Sovereignty and the Hazards of Fellow-feeling brings together early modern literature, contemporary popular genres, and political theory to examine the challenges posed by sympathy for state authority and legitimacy.
-Violent Sympathies shows not only how often literature is political, but additionally how often politics is literary.
+Nazarian is the author of Love’s Wounds: Violence and the Politics of Poetry in Early Modern Europe (Cornell University Press, 2016), which investigates widespread metaphors of violence in early modern French, English, and Italian literature.
+Through its comparative, inter-genre studies of Petrarch and five major Petrarchan poets of the sixteenth and early seventeenth centuries (Maurice Scève, Joachim du Bellay, Agrippa d’Aubigné, Edmund Spenser and William Shakespeare), Love's Wounds shows how they actively transformed love poetry into a powerful tool for defining the nation and for reflecting on and shaping state authority.
+Her second book project, Violent Sympathies: Literature, Sovereignty and the Hazards of Fellow-feeling brings together early modern literature and contemporary political theory to examine the challenges posed by sympathy for state authority and legitimacy.
+Violent Sympathies brings the early modern period into conversation with the twentieth and twenty-first centuries to show not only how often literature is political, but also how often politics is literary.

 Nazarian’s articles and book reviews have been published or are forthcoming in Cultural Critique, The Oxford Handbook of Montaigne, Modern Philology, Modern Language Quarterly, Renaissance and Reformation, Renaissance Quarterly and Metamorphosis: The Changing Face of Ovid in Medieval and Early Modern Europe (Alison Keith and Stephen Rupp, eds.).

-Nazarian received the Barbara Thom Postdoctoral Fellowship at the Huntington Library for 2012-2013.
+Nazarian has recently been awarded a Kaplan Institute for the Humanities Faculty Fellowship for 2017-2018.
+She received the Barbara Thom Postdoctoral Fellowship at the Huntington Library in 2012-2013.
 She was awarded Northwestern University’s Weinberg College of Arts and Sciences Distinguished Teaching Award in 2011-2012.